 - How old is the cat?

 A very young cat (under one year) or an older cat (eight years and older) may have a hard time with birth, with the possibility of deformed or stillborn kittens, or the death of the queen.
 In addition, birthing and nursing a litter of kittens may have a negative effect on the mother's health.

 - What is the cat's general physical condition?

 If she is in an overall good condition and in late-term pregnancy, you may decide to let the pregnancy continue to parturition (birth), depending on other factors.
 If she is in poor physical condition, the pregnancy, birth, and nursing may endanger the mother cat.
 Your veterinarian can determine a mother cats health status prior to giving birth.

 - How well-equipped is your household for caring for newborn kittens?

 This is a huge commitment, and everyone in your home will be involved at one point or another.
 If you have a safe room where you can confine mother cat and kittens safely from the intrusion of other cats, dogs, small children and the like, you may be okay.
 Otherwise (in the case of a stray), you should probably turn the job over to experts, such as local rescue organizations.

 - How equipped are you to place the kittens and mother cat into good homes?

-If you are one of those families who have "plenty of room" for more cats and is financially able to care for the additional cats, then it may be realistic to keep the mother and kittens.
-If you're thinking of a "free to a good home" ad, better think again.
-Here is a list of Do's and Don'ts for rehoming kittens.
+If you are one of those families who have plenty of room for more cats and is financially able to care for the additional cats, then it may be realistic to keep the mother and kittens.
+If you're thinking of finding homes for the kittens, be selective in your screening process.

 - Which is the more humane decision?